 Education

-A community rich with educational opportunities, Manchester's turning out smart, hard-working students at all levels.
-We've got the educated, industrious workforce you need to staff your business and the school system and educational opportunities to keep your families and children on the fast track.
+A community rich with educational opportunities, Manchester is constantly turning out smart, hard-working students.
+Here we have the educated, industrious workforce that is necessary to staff a business and the school system and educational opportunities to keep families on the right path.

 Our Kids Succeed

-The Manchester School of Technology offers vocational training to city high schoolers, turning out cosmetologists, chefs and auto mechanics.
+The Manchester School of Technology is a 4-year competency-based high school and a Career & Technical Education Center, producing skilled cosmetologists, chefs, and auto mechanics.
 Meanwhile, a comprehensive special education system offers opportunities to children from pre-school to high school.

 The Manchester parochial school system offers: